-- Provide best practices and creative tools (e.g., the RESPECT Initiative) for campus and conference implementation.
+- Provide best practices and creative tools (e.g., the RESPECT campaign) for campus and conference implementation.

-- Increase the awareness and profile of the NCAA Sportsmanship Award.
+- Increase the awareness and profile of the NCAA Sportsmanship Awards.

 NCAA Bylaw 2.4 The Principles of Sportsmanship and Ethical Conduct.

 For intercollegiate athletics to promote the character development of participants, to enhance the integrity of higher education and to promote civility in society, student-athletes, coaches, and all others associated with these athletics programs and events should adhere to such fundamental values as respect, fairness, civility, honesty and responsibility.
 These values should be manifest not only in athletics participation but also in the broad spectrum of activities affecting the athletics program.
 It is the responsibility of each institution to: (Revised: 1/9/96)

 - Establish policies for sportsmanship and ethical conduct in intercollegiate athletics consistent with the educational mission and goals of the institution; and (Adopted: 1/9/96)